Princess Diana From Beyond The Grave Supposedly Advised Meghan Markle To ‘Visit Her Dad’ According To Psychics

 Additionally, they predicted crazy weather patterns, saying that “There will be extreme weather globally, including superstorms, typhoons, hurricanes, and massive flooding.”

 One thing they didn’t predict correctly though, was the North Korea-U.S. relations.
 The twins believed that “We see Kim Jong-un continuing to recklessly threaten Trump with nuclear attack.”
-This has ended thanks to the summit between the two world leaders, however the long-term relations between the two countries remains to be seen.
+This has ended thanks to the summit between the two world leaders.
+However, the long-term relations between the two countries remains to be seen.